Skip to content

 • The email linked to the Samsung account

-Based on Samsung’s privacy policy, they process account deletion requests within 30 days, though we’ve seen it completed in as few as 5 business days.
+Samsung typically processes account deletion requests within about 30 days, though we’ve seen it completed in as few as 5 business days.
 Have your documents ready before you call to speed things up.

 Be patient with this one.